onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

     [![Ramp Jump to ladder leading to Mega Health on Glowplant](http://www.xonotic.org/m/uploads/2014/04/glowplant-ladder-thumb.png)](http://www.xonotic.org/m/uploads/2014/04/glowplant-ladder.png)
     *click to view full size*

--   From Nex you can use these little lamps to get to the 50 health on the pipe.
+-   From the vortex you can use these little lamps to get to the 50 health on the pipe.
     [![Ramp Jump to 50 Health from Nex on Glowplant](http://www.xonotic.org/m/uploads/2014/04/glowplant-nex-thumb.png)](http://www.xonotic.org/m/uploads/2014/04/glowplant-nex.png)
     *click to view full size*

--   From bottom level outside you can get to rocket launcher using the broken pillar.
+-   From bottom level outside you can get to the devastator using the broken pillar.
     [![Ramp Jump to Rocket Launcher on Glowplant](http://www.xonotic.org/m/uploads/2014/04/glowplant-rocket-thumb.png)](http://www.xonotic.org/m/uploads/2014/04/glowplant-rocket.png)
     *click to view full size*